danielnuriyev/danielnuriyev.github.io/README.md

 ### Why you are here

-You have read so far because you (the Observer, the soul) is trying to get out of the veil of thoughts.
+You have read so far because you (the Observer, the Soul) is trying to get out of the veil of thoughts.

 People who are rational, reasonable, logical, scientific, materialist, atheist simply observe this type of thoughts without choosing to dig deeper.
 Digging deeper is rational as well but based on a direct experience.

 ### What to do, how to do

 Apply each item on this list starting with 'plan tomorrow'.
 Do not skip any step.
 Do not proceed to a next step unless at least 2/3 of a current step is mastered, however you'd score it.
 Two thirds because perfectionism is opposite to freedom.
-But slacking is also pointless when you have goal.
+But slacking is also pointless when you have a goal.

 The steps listed in this text focus on building you from bottom all the way up to the direct experience of the spiritual.
 The changes that you will undergo will positively affect all aspects of your life.
-But this list does not focus on making you financially and socially successful, or healthy.
+But this list does not focus on making you financially, socially, physicaslly, emotionally successful.
 These require another, although intersecting, set of skills.
-Nonetheless, financial, social and physical prosperity should acompany your spiritual growth.
+Nonetheless, financial, social, physical and emotional prosperity should acompany your spiritual growth.

 It is important not to skip any step because when you reach the state of continuous thoughtlessness, you will be flooded with energy.
 The body must be prepared to tunnel this energy.
 When the body is not properly structured, it falls apart.
 When the feelings are not positive, they become manyfold reinforced.
-Same goes for attitudes.
+Same goes for attitudes and thoughts.

+#### Obstacles

+When you start to change yourself, you face multiple obstacles.
+These obstacles are common to any new regular activity.
+For example, you have a thought that you have to do something and you get distracted, or you cannot start, or you don't enjoy, or you have doubts, or you do not persist etc. There are easy to deal with because no matter what the obstacle is, you either do or don't do.

+But there is one type of obstacle worth special attention.
+When you switch from poker to pool, you learn a new skill but essentially nothing changes.
+You are stay the same.
+But when you start to change yourself, you disbalance a stable system.
+Every effort you make will be met with equal force that will demonstrate itself in various ways: physical and emotional discomfort, opposite thoughts, people who will strive to keep you from changing in various ways, events that are 'just coincidences'.

 ### Upside down